We invite couples married between June 6 and June 13, 2014 to celebrate their one-year anniversary at PrideFest Milwaukee!

 Love Wins Wisconsin: A look back

-And then, on Friday, June 6, Judge Barbara Crabb announced that the best place for viagra Wisconsin ban on same-sex marriage was, in fact, unconstitutional, just moments before PrideFest Milwaukee opened for the 2014 season.
+And then, on Friday, June 6, Judge Barbara Crabb announced that the Wisconsin ban on same-sex marriage was, in fact, unconstitutional, just moments before PrideFest Milwaukee opened for the 2014 season.

 “I conclude that the Wisconsin laws banning marriage between same-sex couples are unconstitutional,” Judge Barbara Crabb of the U.S. District Court for the Western District of Wisconsin, June 6, 2014.